srid/srid/Software/cli.md

 ## Motivation

-- Get acquainted with CLI editing and workflows.
+- Get in touch with the delightfully old [hacker mentality](https://en.wikipedia.org/wiki/Hacker_ethic) of living in the command-line.
 - Why neovim?
   - VSCode can be sluggish.
   - Hack editor extensions in Haskell (see [nvim-hs](https://hackage.haskell.org/package/nvim-hs))